AbhijitBiradar/HTTP-Status-Codes/README.md

 The 203 Non-Authoritative Information status code is typically used by an HTTP proxy or third party.
 The proxy, sitting between the client and server may change the responses before reaching the client.
 To indicate that something was changed during the process, a status code 203 is used.
 However, the drawback of this method is that it is not possible to know what the original status code was if a proxy changed something in the response.
 A suggested workaround is to use a warning header along with a 214 status code, which is used to indicate that there was a change or modification in the response.
 Using the warning header allows the original status code to passed through

+203 Non-Authoritative Information, the returned data does not match the data available on the server.
+This often can indicate the data arrived via a proxy source of the server that contained the original data.
+This code means the server received a 200 OK from its origin, but it's returning a modified version of the response.

 ### HTTP Status Code 204: “No Content”.

 A status code of 204 indicates that the response has been successfully delivered by the server and fulfilled and no further content is to be sent in the body of the response.
 As an example, if the request is sent in the form on a page, once the response is sent, the client/browser is not supposed to change the view, meaning the form should not be refreshed or direct users to a new page.
 No additional content should be replaced or appear in terms of the user’s perspective

+204 No Content, the server sends this code when it received and understood the request.
+With this code, though, the server is signaling it has no data to return.
+Even though there's no content to send, this code indicates the HTTP headers are proper.

 ### HTTP Status Code 205: “Reset Content”.

 Like the 204 No Content status code, a status code 205 Reset Content indicates that the server has sent the request successfully and requires the user agent to refresh/reset the view to its original state.
 If we use the example of a form on a page, once the user completes and submits the form, the client/browser should clear the form back to its original state so a user can take further action.
 A 205 status code assumes no further content will be provided.

+205 Reset Content, the server has completed the request, but there was a problem.
+This status code represents a correctable error.
+You can solve this by resetting the document view and trying again.

 ### HTTP Status Code 206: “Partial Content”.